Attendance

 Early Dismissals

 To leave campus anytime during the day, a student must have an Early Dismissal (ED).
 A parent or guardian must call in advance or send a signed note.
 A student returning from an ED must report to the Attendance Office upon return.
 “After the fact” parent permission is not legally permissible.
+Bella Vista maintains a strict closed campus policy.
 A student who leaves school without an ED is Truant and in violation of the closed campus policy.
 Such violations could result in a Saturday School being assigned.

 Short Term Independent Study (STIS)